erikberglund/AppleNVRAM/README.md

+# AppleNVRAM

-This is a list of Apple-related nvram variables.
+This is a collection of Apple-related nvram variables.

 ### Links